 Most studies show that happiness positively impacts the quality and quantity of work — and when you make employee happiness one of your top organizational priorities, it’s good for your business.

-If you’re still not sure where to start to give your finance team a happiness boost, try a Post-it note, and work happy!
+If you’re still not sure where to start to give your finance team a happiness boost, try a Post-it note, and be happy!

 Find out more about how to build a better workforce, one job at a time.